 The risks in the City's Pooled Fund shall be measured quarterly against a risk benchmark designed to mirror the authorized market investments and the City's cash flow requirements.
 Because this fund is dictated by cash flow needs, the benchmark becomes a measure of risk which reflects the primary market rates matched to the WAM.
-With a maximum WAM of onetwo years, the risk benchmark is established as the onetwo-year Treasury BillNote for the comparable period.
+With a maximum WAM of two years, the risk benchmark is established as the two-year Treasury Note for the comparable period.
 The fund should track the risk benchmark but will naturally lag as market interest rates, which adjust daily, move.

-B. A. Texas Utility System Junior Lien Revenue Improvement Bonds-Escrowand Public Improvement District (PID) Fund Strategy
+B. Escrow and Public Improvement District (PID) Fund Strategy

-This-These escrow and PID accounts-fund was-were established pursuant to an escrowspecific-agreements. dated as of August 29, 2017 with The Bank of New York Mellon Trust Company, N.A.
-Escrow will be maintained with The Bank of New York Mellon Trust Company, N.A. in These accounts are restricted to investments authorized by the Act and this Policy.
+These escrow and PID accounts were established pursuant to specific agreements.
+These accounts are restricted to investments authorized by the Act and this Policy.
 The objectives of this fund are to:

 - 1. Ensure safety of principal by investing only in high credit quality investments for which a strong secondary market exists; - 2.
 Ensure that anticipated cash flows are matched with adequate investment liquidity; - 3.
 Manage market and credit risk through diversification of investments and the requirement of AAA ratings; and - 4.
-Attain a market yield commensurate with the objectives and restrictions set forth in this Policy and the escrow-agreements.
+Attain a market yield commensurate with the objectives and restrictions set forth in this Policy and the agreements.